adwyte/asset-intelligence-graph-rag/examples/modulathe_v2.md

 - Select and modify the modules - motors, bed length, tool posts, bearings
 - Iterate and improve, share your knowledge and results for others to reproduce

-## Audience

-- People who like to make their own tools
-- 3D printing enthusiasts looking to expand their machine park
-- Craftsmen with specific requirements unmet by the commercially available lathes

-People who's needs might not be met by this project:

-- Need a good lathe quickly to get actual work done
-- Need to feel the pressure feedback on the handwheels
-- Need a machine meeting local machinery regulations

-## Finding files and models

-STEP files that can be directly used in 3D printer slicers and to order CNC parts: https://github.com/kachurovskiy/modulathe/tree/master/v2/step - several PDF files in there too for CNC parts with threads.

-FreeCAD models that can be used to modify certain parts: https://github.com/kachurovskiy/modulathe/tree/master/v2/freecad - see Assembly.FCStd for the overall picture.

 ## Bill of materials